acheronfail/pixel-picker/README.md

     * This controls how many digits will come after the decimal point when using float-based color formats.
 * **Picker Shortcut**
     * The global keyboard shortcut to use that will activate Pixel Picker.
+* **Launch at Login**
+    * If this is enabled then PixelPicker will be launched when you log into your computer.

 #### Extra Overrides or Hidden Settings